SlothsAreLazyTho/Pterodactyl.NET/README.md

 ## Todo
 * Make support for pterodactyl 1+;
 * Clean project.
+* Add more endpoints.

 ## Credits
 * Thanks to [Thoo_0224](https://github.com/thoo0224) for helping me out with some stuff.
-* Also thanks to [Holendrecht](https://github.com/Holendrecht) For the image and some tips.
+* Also thanks to [hoaxFacts](https://github.com/hoaxFacts) For the image and some tips.